sswam/allemande/doc/nsfw/intro.md

 Send an empty "poke" message to continue AI conversations.
 You'll need to do this after Xilu writes an AI art prompt for you.

-You can say "someone" for a random AI, or "everyone" for several responses.
+You can say @anyone for a random AI, or @everyone for several responses.

 ## Select Characters and Tools